 I wanted desperately to free myself as I was quite conscious of what was going to happen but while I fought against that restraining strength, and staring at the snake in such an anger, I saw that the ceiling on top of me was starting to become my own reflection like it was a mirror, oddly in my reflection I wasn’t mad, I was actually looking pleased even seduced like it wasn’t myself.

 I could see how I rubbed my hands over my body in the reflection but wasn’t able to move a muscle but my eyes.
-The snake took a look at the ceiling while my reflection started to lick it lips trying to arouse it, I couldn’t peel my eyes more in frustration while my reflection spread its legs, that was the go for the serpent, it hopped on me rubbing its cold skin all over my body, that was the start of a long odyssey of unfathomable pain.
+The snake took a look at the ceiling while my reflection started to lick it lips trying to arouse it, I couldn't keep my eyes from widening more in frustration while my reflection spread its legs, that was the go for the serpent, it hopped on me rubbing its cold skin all over my body, that was the start of a long odyssey of unfathomable pain.

 Some parts of my body were starting to bleed due to the strong rubbing from its tough skin and all of the sudden I couldn’t see the tail anymore, the serpent forced my legs open pushing its body between them, I just felt something very sticky and wet rubbing my parts.